irobot-ros/ros2-performance/performances/benchmark/README.md

 ```
 cd performances_ws/src/install/lib/benchmark
-./sierra_nevada -t 60 --ipc on
+./benchmark --topology=topology/sierra_nevada.json -t 60 --ipc on
 ```

-This will run Sierra Nevada for 60 seconds and with *Intra-Process-Communication* activated.
+This will run Sierra Nevada (default) for 60 seconds and with *Intra-Process-Communication* activated.
 For more options, run `./sierra_nevada --help`.

 ### Output